borntofrappe/game-development/04 Super Mario Bros/Super Mario Bros — Assignment/README.md

 ### Bonus

 This is not expected from the assignment, but I've decided to experiment further with the way the key is provided to the player.
-Picking up from the way gems are included, by hitting a block, the idea is to have a jump block which exclusively spawns the key.
+Picking up from the way gems are included by hitting a block, the idea is to have a jump block which exclusively spawns the key.

 ```lua
 local isKeyHidden = math.random(2) == 1